Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 will also show a message in the notification area.
 You can choose to disable the message and hide the main window in the Options menu if desired.

-Left-clicking the icon in the system tray will display the menu.
+Clicking (left or right) the icon in the system tray will display the menu.
 This menu contains a few items to get you started.
 As you would expect, clicking on the menu item will launch the application associated with that item.

-TrayLauncher was built to run in x64 mode to be able to launch certain Windows applications.
+Note that there is a slight delay when left-clicking.
+This delay is built into Windows and can be adjusted in Control Panel > Mouse Properties > Double-click speed.

 Main Window